chao-mu/djf/README.md

 # Format and Implementation

 A .jif is composed of a series of sections.
-Each section is a MD5 hash followed by 7 bytes (referred to as a "chunk"), for a total of 23 bytes.
-Each chunk corresponds to a chunk of bytes being represented, but sorted numerically (ascending).
-The MD5 hash is used as a checksum, taken of the bytes in their original order.
+Each section is a MD5 hash followed by 7 bytes (referred to as a "chunk").
+These chunks are numerically sorted (ascending) 7 byte sequences of the representeddata.
+The MD5 hash is a checksum of the bytes in their original order.

 ## Encoding (Pseudocode)